A Dang Good Clean, For Your Dang Good Place!

 Why it’s Important to Organize the Home?

-When everything’s in place, your mind finds space.
+When everything is in place, your mind finds space.

 Did you know that there are psychological benefits to an organized home?
 We all love a clean home, but often organizing it, is a better first step.
+There’s no point in deep-cleaning around clutter.
+Before wiping surfaces or vacuuming, remove what doesn’t belong.
 You may feel mentally clearer.
-It will give you a sense of accomplishment if you organize the home and put you more in control of your spring cleaning tasks.
+It will give you a sense of accomplishment if you organize the home and it will put you more in control of your spring cleaning tasks.
 Cleaning will be easier to maintain.

 Advantages of an Organized Home.

-- A clutter-free home that is both more visually appealing and aesthetically pleasing.
+• A clutter-free home that is both more visually appealing

 How Clutter Affects Stress and Productivity.

 Mess can create anxiety.
-When things are messy, it is hard to remember where things are.
-Perhaps the pan you’d like to use is at the back of the walk-in pantry, which is so stockpiled it is hard to even call it a walk-in pantry anymore!
-And if you cannot get into the pantry, there is a good chance that you have no idea what is at the back of it.
-Subsequently, productivity is limited.
+When there is clutter, it is hard to remember where things are.
+Maybe the pan you need is in the back of your pantry, which is so full it barely resembles a walk-in anymore!
+And if you cannot get into the pantry, and you no longer know what is at the back of it, that subsequently limits your productivity.

-Maybe you would have liked to make that cake if you could have gotten to those cake tins or the ingredients you needed.
+You might have wanted to bake that cake had you been able to access the necessary tins and ingredients.
 Sadly, instead of being creative, you settle for a shop-bought cake, which is expensive and less healthy.
 Clutter diminishes your energy.
 You may even experience higher levels of cortisol from a cluttered home.

 When is it Time to Re-Organize the Home?